rsz_1m_garden_pic

 Deposit required for a £1.5 million+ or £2.5 million+ mortgage:

-Banks and building societies tend to offer their most competitively priced rates to those with a 40 per cent deposit.
+Banks and building societies often offer their most competitively priced rates to those with a 40 per cent deposit.
 However, getting £1.5 million+ or £2.5 million+ mortgages is possible if you have a 10 per cent deposit.

-Trinity Financial has access to private banks offering lower deposit mortgages to higher earners with smaller deposits.
+Trinity Financial can access private banks offering lower deposit mortgages to higher earners with smaller deposits.

 Choose the right mortgage product: